-- RediSep Select the column that will be used for the run.
-See also: REDISEP RF COLUMN SELECTION GUIDE [ON-LINE]. - Loading Type- Select the type of injection. - Start Tube Select Next Tube to begin at the next available tube in the current rack or Next Rack to begin with the first tube in the next rack.
+- RediSep Select the column that will be used for the run. - Loading Type- Select the type of injection. - Start Tube Select Next Tube to begin at the next available tube in the current rack or Next Rack to begin with the first tube in the next rack.